BeauBouchard/HASTE/README.md

 Description
 ---
+Tweetscrape is a small automated software system to connect twitter social media postings to a real natural hazard warning issued from National Oceanic and Atmospheric Administration (NOAA).
-tweetscape is a simple GUI programmed in Java (compatable java-7-openjdk-amd64) to access twitter's Rest API for simple scraping.
-The tweetscrape will load tweet information into a postgres database.
-Which will later be later usesed for independent analysis.
+This simple GUI programmed in Java (compatable java-7-openjdk-amd64) to access twitter'es streaming API to gather tweets specific to one of the listed Hazard/Disasters:
+ * Tornado
+ * Hurricane
+ * Severe Thunderstorm
+ * Flash Flood
+ * Flood
+ * Winter Storm
+ * Special Marine
+ * Non Precipitation
+ * Tsunami
+ * Space Weather